Ammar2k/cpp_progress_tracking/README.md

 01/02/2025 - variable assignment and initialization
-02/02/2025 - finished variable assignment and initialization lesson 03/02/2025 - learned about iostream (cout, endl, cin) including buffer and flush
+02/02/2025 - finished variable assignment and initialization lesson 03/02/2025 - learned about iostream (cout, endl, cin) including buffer and flush 04/02/2025 - learned about uninitialized variables and undefined behaviour